enotodden/turbo-virtual-env/README.md

 turbo-virtual-env
 =================

-A simple script to install Turbo and LuaJIT in a self-contained directory.
+A simple script to install Turbo, LuaJIT and LuaRocks in a self-contained directory.
 Inspired by the `virtual-env` python tool.